ricniew/ITM-TLS1.n-implementation/README.md

 **Important notes:**
 - The variables you add into the ini file `[Override Local Settings]` section, will be added or modified in the exsiting Registry key `HKEY_LOCAL_MACHINE\SOFTWARE\Candle\K[pc]\Ver610\Primary\Environment`.
 This behavior may differ for subnode or instance agents.
-- Before mass rollout settings for each agent needs to be successfully tested
+- Before amass rollout, you must successfully test it for each agent type you want to modify

 ON LINUX/UNIX: